VantageScore: A Simpler Credit Score

 Credit scores have a major impact on our financial lives.
 Lenders and other organizations rely on these numerical “grades” to make objective and accurate business decisions.
 Good scores enable you to borrow money easily and with attractive interest rates, while poor scores result in high-interest loans and lines of credit – or being denied the opportunity to borrow altogether.
 Creating and maintaining a positive score, therefore, is the best way to finance your goals at the lowest possible cost.

 Though the most familiar credit-scoring model is the FICO score (developed by the Fair Isaac Corporation), there is another credit-scoring model to know about: the VantageScore.
-It was created by a company called VantageScore Solutions, and is promoted as a very simple and easy-to-understand type of scoring method.
+It was created by a company called VantageScore Solutions, jointly developed by the three major credit bureaus, and is promoted as a very simple and easy-to-understand type of scoring method.
 This company’s scoring model strives to help lenders predict risk with the greatest degree of accuracy while being favorable to consumers with short credit histories.

 A simple, single formula

 VantageScores use just one formula to evaluate risk instead of the three slightly different models that the three major credit bureaus – TransUnion, Equifax, and Experian – originally developed with Fair Isaac.
 Because the mathematical model is the same from bureau to bureau, you will only see a difference in your score if the information on your reports varies.

 VantageScores have both numerical scores and letter grades.
 Traditionally, VantageScores ranged from 501 to 990.
 However, more recently the range has been changed to the 300 to 850 standard used by FICO.
 Higher scores indicate low risk and lower scores indicate higher risk.